 Orange is sometimes sacred—but it sometimes adds humanity and humility to a scene.
 Russian abstract artist Wassily Kandinsky declared, “Orange is red brought nearer to humanity by yellow.”

 From the Impressionists who idealized earthy orange as the perfect complement to atmospheric blue, to abstract modern artists adding drama and life with splashes of tangerine, orange has made its mark in the art world.
-Artist Yves Klien first experimented with his distinctive monochromatic style using a canvas covered in an unadulterated pumpkin hue.
+Artist Yves Klein first experimented with his distinctive monochromatic style using a canvas covered in an unadulterated pumpkin hue.
 But pure orange proved to be too much for the public to handle.
-Klien tried again with a more palatable blue, International Klein Blue, to great acclaim.
+Klein tried again with a more palatable blue, International Klein Blue, to great acclaim.

 Orange in pop culture